mpcq-network/mpcq-mirror-node/charts/marketplace/gcp/BUILDING.md

 # Overview

-This folder contains logic to support the development and deployment of the Hedera Mirror Node in a Kubernetes cluster in [Google Cloud Platform Marketplace](https://console.cloud.google.com/marketplace).
+This folder contains logic to support the development and deployment of the MPCQ Mirror Node in a Kubernetes cluster in [Google Cloud Platform Marketplace](https://console.cloud.google.com/marketplace).
 It takes in the wrapper `hedera-mirror` Helm chart and bundles it into the required deployer image which is built and pushed to Google Container Registry on deploy.